gebrkn/jadzia/misc/README.md

 ## input

 `jadzia`'s input is a `rule`, which is an object containing css properties.
-You can also pass an array of such objects or a function that returns such an object.
+You can also pass an (arbitrarily nested) array of `rule`s or a function returning a `rule`.

-A rule can also contain other nested rules with their respective selectors.
+A rule object can also contain other nested rules with their respective selectors.

 ```CSS
 let rule = {